Darguima/IMT-Traffic-Code-Questions/README.md

 ## Thanks 🙏

-All this questions were scraped from [`www.bomcondutor.pt`](https://www.bomcondutor.pt).
+All this questions were scraped from [`www.testes-codigo.pt`](https://testes-codigo.pt/).
 They do a awesome job on this area and everyone who wants to learn should visit them.

-All IMTT question are [public](https://www.imt-ip.pt/sites/IMTT/Portugues/Condutores/PerguntasExames/Paginas/PerguntasExamesAtualizacao.aspx) and published by the institute itself.
+All IMT question are [public](https://www.imt-ip.pt/sites/IMTT/Portugues/Condutores/PerguntasExames/Paginas/PerguntasExamesAtualizacao.aspx) and published by the institute itself.

 ---